Recommended children's booklists sorted by age or topic

 Look out for wooden houses, buried cheese, flame-hopping fleas and detailed diaries in our list of the best Fire of London topic books…

-This exciting story brings the tale of the great fire of London to life for young readers.
+This exciting chapter book brings the tale of the great fire of London to life for young readers.

 When Will Farriner wakes to the sound of crackling flames and the smell of smoke, he knows something is terribly wrong!
 As his family escape the flames engulfing their bakery, Will realises he must stop the fire from spreading.
 But what can be done before all of London goes up in smoke?